sarsamurmu/reboost/docs/hot-reload-api.md

   // Hot Reload updates.
 Whenever this module is updated (doing modification and saving it)
   // it will do a full page reload no matter what

-  // Declining the module itself hot.self.decline();
+  // Decline the module itself
+  hot.decline();

-  // Declining other modules
+  // or decline other modules
   hot.decline('./someDep.js');
 }
 ```